Jump to:

 Magnetic Resonance Imaging (MRI)

-• MRI and the Pfirrmann scoring is widely used to grade disc degeneration.
+• MRI and the Pfirrmann scoring are widely used to grade disc degeneration.

 • Modic changes are MRI signal-intensity changes in vertebral bone marrow that correlate with disc pathology.